-How to get from Hanoi to Sapa?
-By different transport
+How to get the Bus from Hanoi to Sapa and Train?

 Need tips on how to get the Hanoi to Sapa bus and other routes such as the train to Sapa?